anthowen/honeydb-viz-snowpack-demo/README.md

 Goes through the Jest unit tests of the project.
 Run with the `--watch` flag (`npm test -- --watch`) to run in interactive watch mode.

-## Why Snowpack?

-Now, it's time for the modern web, where 95% of web traffic are from the modern web browsers that natively support [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

-I've chosen [**snowpack**](https://www.snowpack.dev/) instead of **create-react-app** to have a deep DX on the lightning-fast build, designed for the modern web.
-Snowpack is packed with rollup and [esbuild](https://github.com/evanw/esbuild) under the hood, which is 10-100x faster than other bundlers like webpack or parcel.

-On top of this, one thing made me excited and fascinated is the snowpack's experimental [**NO more NODE_MODULES**](https://www.snowpack.dev/posts/2020-12-03-snowpack-3-release-candidate) feature, which is about importing 3rd-party libraries directly from the Skypack CDN like [deno](https://deno.land/manual/linking_to_external_code).

-Though it was challening (There's still a known [issue](https://github.com/anthowen/abuseip-viz/blob/main/src/utils/const.ts#L2)), but I really loved building all this from scratch, and it helped me gain great experiences with the modern web world.

-## About HoneyDB

-[HoneyDB](https://honeydb.io/about) provides real time data of honeypot activity.
-This data comes from honeypot sensors deployed globally on the Internet.